Axminster Carpets: 300 jobs to be cut by administrators

-Mr Kaxee said his wife, who had kept her job, was in tears because the eight people she had managed had been made redundant and she now had to run a department by herself.'Not avoidable'
+Mr Kaxee said his wife, who had kept her job, was in tears because the eight people she had managed had been made redundant and she now had to run a department by herself.

 The company, one of Devon's biggest private employers, applied to go into administration last month.